justinfababier/Eco-Approach-And-Departure/README.md

 A copy of this paper is included in the repository folder for reference: `GlidePath_Eco-Friendly_Automated_Approach_and_Departure_at_Signalized_Intersections.pdf`

 Please refer to this document for theoretical background and trajectory planning methods including scenario classification and profile generation.

+## Additional Notes

+This Eco-Approach and Departure application code was developed as part of Micheal Dominguez, Justin Fababier, Matthew Henson, and Hung Nguyen's participation within the University of California, Riverside EcoCAR organization.